UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Adopting eco-conscious practices like LED lighting, smarter thermostats, and solar energy can significantly lower your monthly electric bill.

-Shrinking your carbon footprint naturally leads to a smaller utility bill.
-If you want to reduce your monthly energy expenses, try implementing a few of these sustainable habits into your daily routine:
+Shrinking your household carbon footprint naturally leads to a significantly smaller utility bill.
+If you truly want to reduce your monthly energy expenses without sacrificing daily comfort, try implementing a few of these sustainable habits into your routine:

 • Upgrade your lighting: Swap out inefficient incandescent or halogen bulbs for highly efficient LED fixtures.